 Two years ago, I made my first ever chocolate mincemeat.
 It was a great success.
 Last year, I improved the recipe by adding chilli and prunes.
 This year I did something different again, although I retained those three ingredients as they have now become integral to my homemade mincemeat recipe.

 I added my own homemade mixed peel, some of the mint vodka I made back along and one of our rare chillies that actually ripened in the excuse for a summer we had this year.

 Of course, you don’t have to use mint vodka in this chilli chocolate mincemeat.
 Brandy, rum and whisky all work really well.
 I know I’ve tried them.
 One year I made it with Amaretto which was good too.
 I also have a recipe for lemon & ginger mincemeat where I’ve made ginger wine the star of the show.

-So, as last year, I threw the following ingredients into a bowl, gave a good stir, covered with a plate and left for 5 days, stirring once a day.
-Packed into four sterilised 1 lb jars, then sealed with waxed discs and lids.
+So, as last year, I threw the the ingredients into a bowl, gave a good stir, covered with a plate and left for 5 days, stirring once a day.
+I then packed it into four sterilised 1 lb jars, then sealed with waxed discs and lids.
 I used some of the lovely vintage labels that the even lovelier Susan of A Little Bit of Heaven on a Plate sent me recently after I entered her home made and well preserved challenge.